Wavelet-Based Density Estimation for Persistent Homology: Discussion

 \section{Discussion}

 In this work, we studied the distributional behavior of persistence diagrams in terms of the expected persistence diagram.
 We used the flexibility and accuracy of wavelets to nonparametrically estimate the density function describing the distribution.
 Specifically, we have shown that the Haar wavelet estimator $\hat{\mu}_{\mathrm{H}}$ is a minimax estimator for the expected persistence diagram.
 In contrast to the empirical mean, which is a discrete measure whose support is typically very large, $\hat{\mu}_{\mathrm{H}}$ has a Lebesgue density.
-We also considered an adaptive Haar wavelet estimator based on hard thresholding of the expansion coefficients, showing that it also achieves near-optimal convergence rates.
+We also considered a Haar wavelet estimator which employs hard thresholding of the expansion coefficients, showing that it also achieves near-optimal convergence rates.
 This estimator, by retaining only the coefficients above a given threshold, offers a sparse representation of the expected persistence diagram.
-We verified the theoretical results by numerical experiments on two prototypical datasets in TDA, the torus and the double torus.
+We verified the theoretical results by numerical experiments on two prototypical datasets in TDA, the torus and the double torus, as well as on a clustered process.
 These numerical results support our findings that Haar wavelets can provide an efficient and accurate density estimation of the expected persistence diagram.
 The theoretical convergence rates are already apparent for modest sample sizes ($N\sim 100$), moreover, for the same sample size regime, a rather high degree of accuracy is achieved ($\mathrm{OT}_{p} < 10^{-5}$ for $p>1$ and $\mathrm{OT}_{p} \sim 10^{-2}$ for $p=1$).
 The computational complexity evaluating the Haar wavelet-based density estimator at a point in $\Omega$ scales as $\mathcal{O}(N \log_2(N))$.
-Indeed, according to \cref{eq:Haar_estimator}, it requires computing at most $\mathcal{O}(J+K)=\mathcal{O}(\log_2(N))$ wavelet coefficients, and computing a wavelet coefficient has complexity of order $\mathcal{O}(N)$.
-We characterized the effect of sparsity induced by hard thresholding in the case of adaptive Haar wavelets, both at the level of the estimated density and its accuracy, showing that the $\mathrm{OT}_{p}$ magnitude stays comparable to that of Haar for a large set of thresholds and that there is a reduction in the occurrence of finely detailed features in the estimated density.
+We characterized the effect of sparsity induced by hard thresholding, both at the level of the estimated density and its accuracy, showing that the $\mathrm{OT}_{p}$ magnitude stays comparable to that of Haar for a large set of thresholds and that there is a reduction in the occurrence of finely detailed features in the estimated density.
+Finally, we demonstrated the practical utility of the Haar wavelet density estimator by applying it to a classification task for dynamical trajectories.
+Our results illustrated that the proposed Haar wavelet estimation techniques can effectively distinguish between classes of trajectories.